 - (2) The Bank may impose administrative penalties on any person for [any delay] non-compliance [in complying] with any [directive, determination, guideline, standard, circular, specification, order or notice] subordinate legislation issued by the Bank [in] under this Act. - (3) The Bank may determine in a determination, directive or other subordinate legislation the appropriate administrative sanction or penalties for non-compliance with section 23, section 30 and section 32 of this Act. - (4) Before making a decision to impose any administrative penalty on a person, the Bank must serve on the person a written notice calling on the person to show cause as to why the penalty should not be imposed on the person. - (5) If a [satisfactory explanation] response is not received within 14 business days from the date of receipt of the written notice referred to in subsection (2), the Bank may impose an administrative penalty in an amount not exceeding N\$100 000 for each day of non-compliance, which amount may not exceed N\$1 000 000 in total. - (6) Despite the provisions of subsection (1), persons are not precluded from approaching the High Court or any competent court to appeal against the decision taken by the Bank to impose an administrative penalty.
 In such instances, the appeal process must be conducted in accordances with the Rules of the relevant court and such person must ensure that it issues the Bank with the relevant notice of its intention to appeal the Bank's decision. - (7) In the event that a person appeals against a decision taken by the Bank to impose an administrative penalty, the Bank must reserve such a decision until the appeal process is concluded and waive the administrative penalty amount calculated during the appeal process. - 42.
-Offence relating to instruments, devices, software, digital apparatus or material or components thereof - (1)A person who - any instrument, device, apparatus, material or a component thereof that the person knows or reasonably ought to have known that it has been used or is intended for use in forging or falsifying a payment instrument, or for use in defrauding a lawful holder of a payment instrument, commits an offence.
+Offence relating to instruments, devices, software, digital apparatus or material or components thereof - (a) makes, adapts or repairs; - (b) buys or sells;